-Rich Co-creation incorporates principles, models and methods drawn from many fields — notably innovation, problem solving, organisation development, change management, group dynamics, teamwork, systems thinking, decision making, project management, and event management.
+Rich Co-creation incorporates principles, concepts and methods drawn from many fields, including innovation, creative problem solving, design, organisation development, change management, group dynamics, teamwork, decision making, project management, and event management.

-The rich prefix indicates that this form of co-creation is full-bodied and capable of generating significant downstream value.
+The ‘rich’ prefix indicates that this approach to co-creation is full-bodied and directed towards the generation of abundant downstream value.

-Rich Co-creation is the principal means by which a generative enterprise gets things done, accomplishes its mission and translates its purpose into action.
+Rich Co-creation is the principal means by which a generative enterprise gets things done, accomplishes its mission, animates its strategy and manifests its intent.

 Two types of work